microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 };
 ```

-However if we define `ReadOnlyPerson`, `PartialPerson`, `PersonChangeFlags`, and `PersistedPerson` as types _mapped to_ `type Person` then the amount of code we need to write is drastically reduced, as well as eliminating the maintenance burden of keeping all the types' properties lists in-sync.
+However if we define `ReadOnlyPerson`, `IncompletePerson`, `PersonChangeFlags`, and `PersistedPerson` as types _mapped to_ `type Person` then the amount of code we need to write is drastically reduced, as well as eliminating the maintenance burden of keeping all the types' properties lists in-sync.
 Doing this, the above types become just this:

 ```ts twoslash
 type Person = { age: number; name: string; alive: boolean };